auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Is beauty subjective or objective? - Both.
 Aspects of beauty will be objective such as geometric regularities which reduce the size of the compressed experience, therefore creating a strong sense of beauty.
 However, each person has a unique perspective due to their experience and compression ability.

-Why are jokes funny to some people and not others? - Jokes combine elements into a previously unrecognized regularity in a connection we haven't seen before.
+Why are jokes funny to some people and not others? - Jokes combine elements into a previously unrecognized regularity in a connection we haven't experienced before.
 There are jokes specific to a field or time which are unfunny to those not steeped in similar experiences.
 The reason is clear, jokes appear unfunny when there is no connection to be made in the history of the observer or the connection is already obvious or known.
 This also explains why old jokes aren't funny once learned.
 So much of a joke depends on the _punchline_.
 The punchline, the conclusion of the joke, is often a shorter description than the entire joke.
 Explaining a joke almost always takes away the humor.
 We see that a joke is unfunny when explained because the punchline is now the opposite, it's a much longer description of why it's funny and the opposite of compressed.

 The reach of the explanatory framework is far and wide with a nearly unending list of examples.
 Let us return to the meaning of life and apply the framework.